ironhack-labs/lab-css-recipes-clone/README.md

 For example, is it a concept that you don't understand, or are you receiving an error message that you don't know how to fix?
 It is usually helpful to try to state the problem as clearly as possible, including any error messages you are receiving.
 This can help you communicate the issue to others and potentially get help from classmates or online resources.

-Once you have a clear understanding of the problem, you will be able to start working towards the solution.
+Once you have a clear understanding of the problem, you will be able to start working toward the solution.

   [Back to top](#faqs)
 </details>